Torch Song Trilogy (film): Reception

 Torch Song Trilogy was generally well received by critics, with reviews from Variety, Time Out, Roger Ebert and Janet Maslin all praising the film.
-It holds a 75% score on Rotten Tomatoes based on 20 reviews.
+It holds a 77% score on Rotten Tomatoes based on 22 reviews.

 Janet Maslin from The New York Times wrote “Like La Cage aux Folles, Torch Song Trilogy presents a homosexual world that any mother, with the possible exception of Arnold Beckoff’s, would love.
 Greatly shortened from Mr. Fierstein’s long-running, Tony Award-winning play, the film version emphasizes the lovable at every turn, but the surprise is that it does this entertainingly and well.”
 Roger Ebert commented “As written and performed by Harvey Fierstein as a long-running stage hit, it was seen as a sort of nostalgic visit to the problems that gays had in the years before the horror of AIDS.
 The movie has more or less the same focus, but because it’s a movie, it becomes more intimate and intense.”

-Awards and nominations
+Awards and honors

 At the 1989 Deauville Film Festival, director Paul Bogart was nominated for the Critics Award and won the Audience Award.
-The film was also nominated for Best Feature and Fierstein was nominated for Best Male Lead at the Independent Spirit Awards that same year.
+The film was also nominated for Best Feature and Fierstein was nominated for Best Male Lead at the 4th Independent Spirit Awards that same year.